polterguy/phosphorusfive/plugins/p5.data/README.md

 The above code, uses the automatically generated ID for the item from my database.
 The guid needs to be replaced with the guid generated by your system, for one of your items, if you wish to test this for yourself.

-You can also update multiple items, relatively according to their previous values, by using an Active Event source for your *[update-data]* invocations.
+You can also update multiple items, relatively, according to their previous values, by using an Active Event source for your *[update-data]* invocations.
 Imagine the following.

 ```